tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/italy.rst

       - :guilabel:`VAT`: the **buyer**'s VAT/TIN number (on their profile card);
       - :guilabel:`Total`: the total **amount** (VAT included) of the invoice.

-      In the :abbr:`EDI (Electronic Data Interchange)`, Odoo exports invoices as simplified if:
+      In the :abbr:`EDI (Electronic Data Interchange)`, CoquiAPPs exports invoices as simplified if:

       - It is a **domestic** transaction (i.e., the partner is from Italy);
       - The buyer's data is **insufficient** for a regular invoice;